10 Plants Toxic to Dogs: The Silent Threat in Your Garden

 Gardening enthusiasts love lilies of the valley for their sweet fragrance and their adorable little white bell-shaped flowers.
 These plants can also thrive in shady corners of your garden.

-But lilies of the valley, too, are toxic to dogs.
+But lilies of the valley, too, are plants toxic to dogs.
 “Even a small exposure to any part of the plant can cause heart problems for dogs – changes in heart rate and rhythm,” says Dr. Laura Stern of the ASPCA.

 Pooches that consume this plant may experience vomiting, disorientation, and seizures.
 Dogs have also been known to slip into comas after ingesting lilies of the valley.